 The trick to these essays is responding in a way that feels natural to you, don’t try to get too smart and outthink yourself.
 Try crafting the direction of your essay as it goes rather than trying to plan your essay perfectly before you start writing, as this method will allow you to better showcase your thought process.
 If none of the essay prompts inspire you, take advantage of Option 6 and look over past prompts until you find one that speaks to you.
 Don’t write off any idea as stupid, and try to keep your phone or a notepad near you as you think over the prompts – inspiration can strike at the strangest of times!

 Finally, stick with the obvious theme of the essay but don’t try to overdo it.
 Make sure you find a creative way to fully answer any questions posed by the prompt while also including some insight into yourself or your background.
-A response to Essay Option #5 might be bolstered by some use of repetition in your writing (such as starting off every paragraph with the same few words) but writing the entire essay twice is not a good use of space given the word limit.
-Likewise, Essay Option #3 not only requires coming up with a unit of measurement, but also coming up with practical uses and equivalent examples.
-All of these questions should be answered, but your unit of measurement should also say something about you (e.g. if you’re a surfer, writing about a measurement derived from your wipeouts per wave ratio to determine how long you want to surf both answers the prompt and tells admissions officers a bit about one of your activities and the way you think).
+A unique response to Essay Option #1 might benefit from insight on how palindromes present a lesson about “looking at the same situation from a new perspective” but trying to create an entire essay that can be read the same backwards as it is forward is not an efficient or advised way to show your way of thinking.
+Likewise, Essay Option #5 not only requires coming up with a technological historical pairing, but also telling a unique story about how this combination would play out.
+Not only should a compelling story be created, but your combination should also say something about you (e.g. if you’re deeply passionate about astronomy, giving someone like Galileo Galilei access to a high powered camera would both answer the prompt and tell admissions officers a bit about one of your activities and the way you think).

 As an example to offer a bit of guidance: for the classic prompt “Find x” the admissions officers do not want to see a sheet filled with math problems.
 However, if you use math as a writing motif by which you compare using substitution to find x with comparing activities to find what you’re passionate about… you might just have a perfect essay idea on your hands!